The poster above is from the 1936 Summer Tour in Stanley theatre

 This Ethel was a Fort Worth singer who travelled with the Big Bands in the 30's and 40's.
 According to her daughter they were engaged to be married but never did.

-Carnegie Hall New York early1900's (5) Click here for a definitive look at 1938 Carnegie Hall Concert.
+Click here for a definitive look at 1938 Carnegie Hall Concert.
 Buy Jon Hancock's book here

 What's on?
 (5)